jdlph/Path4GMNS/README.md

 In order to resolve this issue, we have deprecated node sum and introduced a side-by-side column comparison in Path4GMNS only.
 As columns between an OD pair are largely different in number of nodes, this comparison can be very efficiently.
 Slight improvements are actually observed in both running time and convergence gap over the original implementation.

 DTALite uses arrays rather than STL containers to store columns.
 These arrays are fixed in size (1,000), which prevents a fast filtering using the number of nodes as described above.
 For two (long) columns only different in the last few nodes, this side-by-side comparison has to be continued until the very end and ruins the performance.
-Thus, we decide **NOT TO ADOPT** this updated implementation to DTALite but do expect it in the future release after [refactoring](https://github.com/jdlph/DTALite#refactoring).
+Thus, we decide **NOT TO ADOPT** this updated implementation to DTALite and leave it to **[TransOMS](https://github.com/jdlph/TransOMS)**.

 ### Major Updates
 1. Read and output node and link geometries (v0.6.0)